JUNE 2025

 Hamburg Sunrise Salutes Students

-PHOTO: Rotarian members: Marlene Gonzalez, Jim Eiseman, Dave Powers, Roger Jackson, Mark Walling, Carib (BACA member), Sue Harrington, Skylar Taravella (Horary Rotarian), Michele Ciavarella, Mike Reilly, and Cathy Rybczynski.
+PHOTO (Left; L to R): Rotarian members Marlene Gonzalez, Jim Eiseman, Dave Powers, Roger Jackson, Mark Walling, Carib (BACA member), Sue Harrington, Skylar Taravella (Horary Rotarian), Michele Ciavarella, Mike Reilly, and Cathy Rybczynski.

 Hamilton AM: “Great Lakes Watershed Cleanup”